By Audley India specialist Alison

 Departing every Wednesday, the Palace on Wheels follows a set seven night route across north India.
 For me, the range of wildlife, key highlights and more offbeat rural areas it covers makes it one of the most comprehensive insights into India.
 Journeying long distances as you sleep, the train halves the amount of time it would take to complete this trip by car.

-The first few days of the route are similar to the Maharajas' Express’s Treasures of India, visiting Jaipur and Ranthambhore.
+The first few days of the route, visit the fortress city of Jaipur and Ranthambhore National Park.
 The train then delves further into Rajasthan, starting with Chittorgarh, a fortress town built by the Rajputs, a prominent Indian ruling family.